Posted on April 15 2015

 The brands that will be all natural will be smaller brands like Casa Luker from Colombia, or Mayordomo and La Soledad from Mexico.

 The big companies will mostly use African cacao because it is the cheapest.
 Only if the label specifies cacao origin, can you know where the cacao is from.
 The fact that the brand says, “Mexican hot chocolate” does not mean that it is made with Mexican cacao; it means it is a style of drinking chocolate.
 Even if you purchase the Mexican chocolate in Mexico from Mexicans, you might not know if the cacao is Mexican.
 Mexico imports a lot of cacao beans from Africa.
-If it does not indicate a source of cacao, you can assume it is from Africa, which is true for any eating or drinking chocolates.
+If it does not indicate a source of cacao, you can assume it is from Africa, which is true for any eating or drinking chocolate.

 Clarity on styles of drinking chocolate

 Spanish Chocolate: ground cacao or chocolate usually thickened with rice flour or cornstarch, meant to be thick enough to dip things in, the most popular thing to dip, churros!
-You can find churrerias, churro shops, all over Spain that serve churros to be dipped in chocolate.
-It is almost the consistency of a sauce.
+You can find churrerias, or churro shops, all over Spain that serve churros to be dipped in chocolate.
+It is almost the consistency of a pudding.
 Example: Valor Chocolate a la taza.